sachinks84/run_analysis.R/README.md

 "train/y_train.txt"
 "train/subject_train.txt"

-*Read the activity labels and the 561 features
+* Read the activity labels and the 561 features
-*Merge the X_test and X_train into  mereged_df
+* Merge the X_test and X_train into  mereged_df
-*Merge the subjects and activity (Y_test/train) columns to the merged_df *Extract the mean and std columns from the merged df
+* Merge the subjects and activity (Y_test/train) columns to the merged_df
+* Extract the mean and std columns from the merged df
-* computes the average of each variable for each activity and each subject *writes the tidy data to a text and csv file
+* Computes the average of each variable for each activity and each subject
+* Writes the tidy data to a text and csv file